plantfansam/kubernetes-101/workshop/_workshop_pages/09-jobs.md

   backoffLimit: 0
 ```

 We're telling Kubernetes that we want to run `python jobs/log_out_pizza_emojis.py` inside of the `ponderosa/hs-pizza-topping-suggestion:latest` Docker image.
-The innermost `spec` here defines the Pod in which our command will run, just like in a replicaSet.
+The innermost `spec` here defines the pod in which our command will run, just like in a replicaSet.

 Save this manifest in `k8s/emoji-job.yaml` and run `kubectl apply -f k8s/emoji-job.yaml`.
 You'll see something like this: